-Scheduled Holidays:

-New Year's Day, January 1

-Dr. Martin Luther King, Jr.'s Birthday, the third Monday in January

-Memorial Day, the last Monday in May

-Independence Day, July 4

-Labor Day, the first Monday in September

-Veterans Day, November 11

-Thanksgiving Day, the fourth Thursday in November

-Friday after Thanksgiving

-Christmas Day, December 25
+Scheduled Holidays: New Year's Day, January 1 Dr. Martin Luther King, Jr.'s Birthday, the third Monday in January Memorial Day, the last Monday in May Independence Day, July 4 Labor Day, the first Monday in September Veterans Day, November 11 Thanksgiving Day, the fourth Thursday in November Friday after Thanksgiving Christmas Day, December 25

-B. If a holiday enumerated above falls on Saturday, the preceding Friday shall be granted, and if a holiday falls on Sunday, the following Monday shall be granted.
+B. For those employees who are not regularly scheduled to work on weekends, if the holiday enumerated above falls on Saturday, the preceding Friday shall be granted as the holiday, and if the holiday falls on Sunday, the following Monday shall be granted as the holiday.
+However, if the employee is required to work on the actual holiday, the actual holiday shall replace the observed holiday.
+If an employee is required to work on both the observed holiday and on the actual holiday the actual holiday shall be compensated as the holiday and the observed holiday shall be considered a regular workday.

-C. The Employer agrees that employees required to work on a holiday provided above shall be compensated for any hours worked on the holiday by receiving one and one-half (11⁄2) times the hours worked on the holiday in compensatory holiday time off.
+C. The Employer agrees that employees required to work on a holiday provided above shall be compensated for any hours worked on the holiday by receiving one and one-half $(1\frac{1}{2})$ times the hours worked on the holiday in compensatory holiday time off.
 Such accrued holiday compensatory time may be utilized in one (1) hour increments.
 If a holiday provided above falls on an employee's regularly scheduled day off, equivalent compensatory time off shall be granted at a later date.
 When such compensatory time off is to be granted, it shall be taken at the request of the employee with the approval of the immediate supervisor.
 Such approval shall not be unreasonably withheld.
 Such time shall lapse if not used within the subsequent twelve (12) month period, however, Conservation Officers shall be allowed, at all times, to bank up to one hundred twenty (120) hours of holiday compensatory time.